-Wrap-up and Share-Out
+Wrap-up and Share-out

 Take a moment to smile!
-It wasn't always easy, but you've made a significant contribution to the educators in your area and should be proud of all your accomplishments!
+It isn't always easy, but by organizing an Edcamp, you will have made a significant contribution to the educators in your area.
+You should be proud of your accomplishments!